jthomperoo/predictive-horizontal-pod-autoscaler/docs/index.md

 # Predictive Horizontal Pod Autoscaler

-Visit the GitHub repository at <https://www.github.com/jthomperoo/predictive-horizontal-pod-autoscaler> to see examples, raise issues, and to contribute to the project.

-# What is it?

-Predictive Horizontal Pod Autoscalers (PHPAs) are Horizontal Pod Autoscalers (HPAs) with extra predictive capabilities baked in, allowing you to apply statistical models to the results of HPA calculations to make proactive scaling decisions.
+Predictive Horizontal Pod Autoscalers (PHPAs) are Horizontal Pod Autoscalers (HPAs) with extra predictive capabilities, allowing you to autoscale using statistical models for ahead of time predictions.

-# Why would I use it?
+## Why would I use it?

-This autoscaler lets you choose models and fine tune them in order to predict how many replicas a resource should have, preempting events such as regular, repeated high load.
-This allows for proactive rather than simply reactive scaling that can make intelligent ahead of time decisions.
+PHPAs can better scaling results by making proactive decisions to scale up ahead of demand, meaning that a resource does not have to wait for performance to degrade before autoscaling kicks in.

-# What systems would need it?
+## What systems would need it?

-Systems that have predictable changes in load, for example; if over a 24 hour period the load on a resource is generally higher between 3pm and 5pm - with enough data and use of correct models and tuning the autoscaler could predict this and preempt the load, increasing responsiveness of the system to changes in load.
-This could be useful for handling different userbases across different timezones, or understanding that if a load is rapidly increasing we can prempt the load by predicting replica counts.
+Any systems that have regular/predictable demand peaks/troughs.

+Some use cases:

+* A service that sees demand peak between 3pm and 5pm every week day, this is a regular and predictable load which could be pre-empted.
+* A service which sees a surge in demand at 12pm every day for 10 minutes, this is such a short time interval that by the time a regular HPA made the decision to scale up there could already be major performance/availablity issues.

+PHPAs are not a silver bullet, and require tuning using real data for there to be any benefits of using it.
+A poorly tuned PHPA could easily end up being worse than a normal HPA.

+## How does it work?

+This project works by doing the same calculations as the Horizontal Pod Autoscaler does to determine how many replicas a resource should have, then applies statistical models against the calculated replica count and the replica history.

+## Supported Kubernetes versions

+The minimum Kubernetes version the autoscaler can run on is `v1.23` because it relies on the `autoscaling/v2` API which was only available in `v1.23` and above.

+The autoscaler is only tested against the latest Kubernetes version - if there are bugs that affect older Kubernetes versions we will try to fix them, but there is no guarantee of support.

 ## Features

 * Functionally identical to Horizontal Pod Autoscaler for calculating replica counts without prediction.
 * Choice of statistical models to apply over Horizontal Pod Autoscaler replica counting logic.
   * Holt-Winters Smoothing
   * Linear Regression
 * Allows customisation of Kubernetes autoscaling options without master node access.
 Can therefore work on managed solutions such as EKS or GCP.
   * CPU Initialization Period.
   * Downscale Stabilization.
   * Sync Period.
-    * Initial Readiness Delay.